AgacheM/Analyzing-Toronto-Montreal-and-Ottawa-Airbnb-Datasets/README.md

 Developed and evaluated multiple predictive machine learning models, including Linear Regression, Random Forest, and XGBoost, to identify the most significant factors influencing Airbnb listing prices.
 Model performance was assessed using R², RMSE, MAPE, and K-Fold Cross Validation.

+The final XGBoost model was further optimized using Optuna hyperparameter tuning, which employed automated search and cross-validation to identify the parameter combination that maximized predictive performance while reducing the risk of overfitting.

 The primary objective of the analysis was to identify listing characteristics, host behaviors, location factors, and guest sentiment indicators that contribute to higher Airbnb pricing and revenue potential.
 A secondary objective was to help guests identify listings offering best value for their budget.

 Key analytical techniques include: